leo-editor/blog/README.md

     cd your-category/
     vi your_article.rst

-You can use Leo to edit the article, but I'd recommend using @edit, or @shadow.
+You can use Leo to edit the article, but I'd recommend using @auto-rst.
 Not sure how well Pelican handles sentinels.

 At the top of your article, you need a title, and then a few bits of info for Pelican to process your article correctly.
 Here's an example from the custom_printing.rst article: